skills-cogrammar/Tech-Talks-Backpack/README.md

 # Tech-Talks-Backpack
-Repository containing the resources relevant to out Tech Talk sessions.
+Repository containing the resources relevant to our Tech Talk sessions.
+Kindly find these resources in their relevant directories/sub-directories above.